Mr-Smyth/circles/docs/LogicWalkthrough.md

             CREATE A LIST OF IDS FOR EACH ID - MEANING A LIST FOR ID 10001, MUST NOT CONTAIN 10001.
-ETC ADD THIS LIST TO THE CORRECT SIBLING ADD MOTHER ID TO MOTHER WITHIN EACH SIBLINGS ADD FATHERS ID TO FATHER WITHIN EACH SIBLING
+ETC ADD THIS LIST TO THE CORRECT SIBLING ADD MOTHER ID TO MOTHER WITHIN EACH SIBLING ADD FATHERS ID TO FATHER WITHIN EACH SIBLING

             # THAT SHOULD GET US TO THE STAGE WHERE WE HAVE A LIST OF SIBLING ID'S